Lypsilonx/Game-of-Intrigue/Game of Intrigue.typ

 _Colored_\
 _Can be Illegal_\

-This card symbolizes a pact between you and another player.\
+This card symbolizes a pact between you and another player.
+Other players Pacts are placed openly next to your Color Token on the table after you receive them.\
 It can only be traded for another Pact card and only you can trade with your Pact card.
-When discarded it is removed from the game.
+When discarded or paid as a fine it is removed from the game.

 If you have someone else's Pact card you cannot:
 - use a Social card on them